The fees to attend week-long Boy Scout Resident Summer Camp in 2019 are as follows.

-Fees for extra Scouters are calculated at $18 per day/$100 per week.
+Fees for extra Scouters are calculated at $20 per day or $120 for the full week.
 Names of Scouters are not required until May 15.
 Two Scouters are free.
 Additional Scouters may be free according to the schedule below:

 |# of youth per program||# of free Scouters||all additional adults|

 These Scouts are always afforded the lowest possible camp fee rate.
-Because many troops don’t know what Webelos will be joining their troop until after the March 7 deposit date, a special registration category will be established for them.
-This will also include any boys who join the troop as new Scouts between March 7 and the beginning of the troop’s week at camp.
-This registration will be available May 16.
+Because many troops don’t know what Webelos will be joining their troop until after the March 6 deposit date, a special registration category will be established for them.
+This will also include any boys who join the troop as new Scouts between March 6 and the beginning of the troop’s week at camp.

 Registration for all Specialty Camp programs will be accomplished by the individual.
 These programs will include Trail to Eagle and various other daily or weekend programs.